Michmcb/CommandLineFluent/README.md

 Create a class with public getters/setters and a public parameterless constructor.
 This class will hold the parsed arguments.

-Then, FluentParser has to be configured to map to that class' properties.
+Then, FluentParser has to be configured using the FluentParserBuilder to map to that class' properties.
 Below is a simple example, which parses arguments into a ProcessFile instance.

 ```csharp
 public class ProcessFile